-Employers want quality measures that address the areas where they are spending the most and where the care their populations receive varies significantly on quality and cost-a clear sign of poor reliability and value in the marketplace.
+Employers want quality measures that address the highspend areas where the care their employees receive varies significantly on quality and cost-a clear sign of poor reliability and value in the marketplace.

-CPR commissioned an analysis of commercial claims data by the Health Care Incentives Improvement Institute (HCl3) to identify such areas.
-Based on the analysis, there are 12 clinical areas where the most health care spending occurs and where the greatest variation lies in quality, safety and costs.
+CPR commissioned an analysis of commercial claims data by the Health Care Incentives Improvement Institute (HCI3), now Altarum, to identify such areas.
+Based on the analysis, there are 12 clinical areas where the most health care spending occurs and where the greatest variation lies in quality, safety, and cost.
 Many of these are obvious and familiar (listed alphabetically): arrhythmia, asthma, breast cancer, coronary artery disease, depression, diabetes, gastrointestinal endoscopy, hypertension, low back pain, osteoarthritis, pregnancy, and upper respiratory infection.
 Some of these clinical areas are consistent with those that matter to Medicare, but others are not.
-The good news is that there are measures available today - though some are still rarely used-that could make a difference in these priority areas.
+The good news is that there are measures available today-though some are still rarely used-that could make a difference in these priority areas.
 They simply haven't been emphasized enough.

-Following the spirit of the Strategic Framework Board's guidance, CPR's goal here is to create parsimony in measurement in ways that meet the needs of employers and other health care purchasers; we did not create any new measures, but identified available measures that might be the most useful to purchasers at this time.
+In the spirit of a 1998 national effort to define a common set of quality measures, CPR's goal here is to create parsimony in measurement in ways that meet the needs of employers and other health care purchasers; we did not create any new measures but identified available measures that might be the most useful to purchasers at this time.2